Darboux evaluations of algebraic Gauss hypergeometric functions: Introduction

-Particularly, the theorem of Klein implies that if a hypergeometric equation $H_1$ only has algebraic solutions, then it is a pull-back transformation of a standard hypergeometric equation $H_0$ with algebraic solutions.
-The proof of Klein implies that the monodromy group of $H_1$ is either cyclic, or dihedral, or $A_4$, $S_4$ or $A_5$, and that $H_0$ can be chosen to be a standard hypergeometric equation with the same monodromy group.
+The celebrated theorem of Klein \cite{klein77} states that if a second order linear homogeneous differential equation only has algebraic solutions, then that equation is a {\em pull-back transformation} of a standard hypergeometric equation from the list above.
+Explicitly, if the Fuchsian equation has coefficients in $\CC(X)$, the pull-back transformation changes the variable $Z$ in (\ref{hpgdee}) to a rational function $\varphi(X)$.
+In geometric terms, we have a finite covering $\varphi:\PP^1_X\to\PP^1_Z$ between two projective lines, and we {\em pull-back} the standard hypergeometric equation from $\PP^1_Z$ onto $\PP^1_X$.

-Hypergeometric equations with finite monodromy group were first classified by Schwartz in \cite{schwartz72}.
-Disregarding hypergeometric equations with a cyclic monodromy group, Schwartz gave a list of 15 types of these hypergeometric equations.
-One type consists of hypergeometric equations with a dihedral monodromy group.
-The other types are represented by the following hypergeometric equations: \begin{itemize} \item $H(1/2,1/3,1/3)$, $H(1/3,1/3,2/3)$.
-The monodromy group is the tetrahedral group. \item $H(1/2,1/3,1/4)$, $H(2/3,1/4,1/4)$.
-The monodromy group is the octahedral group. \item $H(1/2,1/3,1/5)$, $H(1/2,1/3,2/5)$, $H(1/2,1/5,2/5)$, $H(1/3,1/3,2/5)$, $H(1/3,2/3,1/5)$, $H(2/3,1/5,1/5)$, $H(1/3,2/5,3/5)$, $H(1/3,1/5,3/5)$, $H(1/5,1/5,4/5)$, $H(2/5,2/5,2/5)$.
-The monodromy group is the icosahedral group. \end{itemize} We refer to Schwartz type of hypergeometric equations with algebraic solutions by the triple of the parameters $e_0,e_1,e_\infty$ of these representative equations.
-(Usually, Schwartz type is denoted by a roman numeral from I to XV.)
-We refer to the listed 14 hypergeometric equations as {\em main representatives} of the Schwartz types.
+The possible finite projective monodromies for the second order Fuchsian equations are the same as listed above: a cyclic, a dihedral, or the tetrahedral, octahedral or icosahedral groups.
+The standard hypergeometric equation in Klein's theorem can be chosen to have the same projective monodromy.
+In particular, the theorem of Klein implies that if a hypergeometric equation only has algebraic solutions, then it is a pull-back transformation of a listed standard hypergeometric equation with the same projective monodromy.

-Hypergeometric equations of the same Schwartz type are characterized by the property that their hypergeometric solutions are {\em contiguous} to hypergeometric solutions of the main representative.
-We refer to Appendix Section \ref{appendix} for short introductions to pull-back transformations, Fuchsian equations, contiguous relations and other relevant topics.
+Hypergeometric equations with finite monodromies were first classified by Schwarz in \cite{schwarz72}.
+Disregarding hypergeometric equations with a cyclic monodromy, Schwarz gave a list of 15 types of these hypergeometric equations.
+One type consists of hypergeometric equations with a dihedral projective monodromy.
+The other types are represented by the following hypergeometric equations: \begin{itemize} \item $E(1/2,1/3,1/3)$, $E(1/3,1/3,2/3)$.
+The projective monodromy is tetrahedral. \item $E(1/2,1/3,1/4)$, $E(2/3,1/4,1/4)$.
+The projective monodromy is octahedral. \item $E(1/2,1/3,1/5)$, $E(1/2,1/3,2/5)$, $E(1/2,1/5,2/5)$, $E(1/3,1/3,2/5)$, $E(1/3,2/3,1/5)$, $E(2/3,1/5,1/5)$, $E(1/3,2/5,3/5)$, $E(1/3,1/5,3/5)$, $E(1/5,1/5,4/5)$, $E(2/5,2/5,2/5)$.
+The projective monodromy is icosahedral. \end{itemize} We refer to Schwarz type of hypergeometric equations with algebraic solutions by the triple of the exponent differences $e_1,e_2,e_3$ of these representative equations.
+(Usually, the Schwarz type is denoted by a roman numeral from I to XV.)
+We refer to the listed 14 hypergeometric equations as {\em main representatives} of the Schwarz types.
+Hypergeometric equations of the same Schwarz type are characterized by the property that their hypergeometric solutions are {\em contiguous} to hypergeometric solutions of the main representative (see Appendix \ref{contigrels}).